clairton/unoapi-cloud/README.md

-IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true REJECT_CALLS=message to send when receive a call, default is empty and not reject WEBHOOK_CALLS_MESSAGE=message to send webook when receive a call, default is empty and not send SEND_CONNECTION_STATUS=true to send all connection status to webhook, false to send only important messages, default is true
+IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true REJECT_CALLS=message to send when receive a call, default is empty and not reject REJECT_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send SEND_CONNECTION_STATUS=true to send all connection status to webhook, false to send only important messages, default is true
 ```